 Then, organize these items into like items if possible.
 Determine how much space you need for each item.

-Several junk drawer organizers (Affiliate Link) will create a great storage solution for you.
-Below I am sharing additional tips for organizing a typical junk drawer.
+Several junk drawer organizers (Affiliate Link) will create a great storage solution.
+Below are additional tips for organizing a typical junk drawer.

 Measure the inside of the drawers before you shop online or in the store.